openturns/openturns/paper/paper.md

 OpenTURNS (www.openturns.org) is an open-source Python module built on a C++ core library for probabilistic modeling, uncertainty quantification (UQ), and machine learning.
-UQ plays a critical role in robust decision-making during the design and operation of complex systems.
-It encompasses probabilistic modeling (multivariate distributions, stochastic processes), sampling, functional algebra, uncertainty propagation, sensitivity analysis, reliability, optimization, inverse problems, and surrogate modeling.
-Validated, well-tested and well-documented methods are essential for teaching, academic research, and industrial applications.
-However, many probabilistic modeling libraries are domain-specific, such as mechanical engineering, computational fluid dynamics, or hydrology, which limits the sharing of best practices...
-This underscores the need for a general-purpose, cross-disciplinary framework to probabilistic modeling.

-# Introduction

 OpenTURNS (Open source Treatment of Uncertainty, Risk ’N Statistics) is a general-purpose library for probabilistic modeling, uncertainty quantification, and machine learning, released under the LGPL license.
-It provides a unified interface through a Python package, granting access to a comprehensive set of state-of-the-art algorithms and modeling tools.
+It provides a unified interface through a Python package, granting users access to a comprehensive set of state-of-the-art algorithms and modeling tools.
-The library is supported by extensive, regularly updated documentation, including examples (in particular a Getting Started example), tutorials, and user guides.
+The library is supported by extensive, regularly updated documentation, including examples (in particular, a Getting Started example), tutorials, and user guides.
 The documentation makes the library very user-friendly.
 OpenTURNS integrates seamlessly with NumPy, Pandas, and other